 Sneaky Pete (Amazon Prime): The long con continues in the second season of this entertaining comedic thriller from executive producers Graham Yost (Justified) and Bryan Cranston.
 Giovanni Ribisi is back as ex-con Marius, better known now as the faux “Pete,” after taking his former cellmate’s name and moving in with Pete’s estranged family (played by such wonderful character actors as Margo Martindale, Peter Gerety and Marin Ireland).
 Marius would love to give up the masquerade, but it only gets more complicated when thugs force him to go in search of Pete’s off-the-grid mother Maggie (Hung’s Jane Adams), who stole millions herself.

-Marius and the crew return for another con in Season 2.
+Marius and the crew return for another con.

 My Next Guest Needs No Introduction (Netflix): David Letterman’s most inspirational guest to date, timed with this week’s International Women’s Day, is Pakistani women’s rights activist Malala Yousafzai, the youngest Nobel Prize laureate in history.
 Letterman visits her at the University of Oxford for a college tour and some Harry Potter banter, but they also get serious as she discusses her crusade for women’s education and empowerment.